Our Shepherds-Our Future

 From the Bishop

-The Our Shepherds - Our Future Capital Campaign will support two initiatives that received solid support from laity and clergy during last summer's feasibility study: Seminarian Education and Clergy Retirement.
+The Our Shepherds - Our Future Capital Campaign will support two initiatives that received solid support from laity and clergy from a feasibility study undertaken in our diocese: Seminarian Education and Clergy Retirement.

 "I am confident that by working together, clergy and laity alike, we can lead our diocese into the future by addressing these initiatives now.
 I ask you to join me in prayer and generosity as we embark on this historic and transformational journey as one Church." - Bishop Walkowiak